Mehul2203/Data534-Project/README.md

    * **13th Feb** - Worked to search for a good API, accessing it, analyzed itand finalizing it.
 Tried analyzing some other APIs given on the project documentation.
 Selected which particular API for GitHub to be selected.

    * **14th Feb** - Coding for analysis of data.
 Extracting the data from the API in a proper format and converted into dataframes. helped creating the functions for the user requirements for commits and a combined functions.

-   * **15th Feb** - Created functions for visualizattions for commits for each user and for a combined visualization.
+Created functions for visualizattions for commits for each user and for a combined visualization.
 Did faceting for the combined visualization.

+   * **15th Feb** - Did Error and Exception handling for the sub-function in the main function.
+Did some debuugging and helped in creating main function.

    * **16th Feb** -